fbpx

 Title VII of the Civil Rights Act

-Even though Title VII of the Civil Rights Act addresses hiring discrimination based on race, color, religion, or sex, the U.S. Equal Employment Opportunity Commission (EEOC) published the Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions in 2012 as an addition to Title VII of the Civil Rights Act.
+Even though Title VII of the Civil Rights Act addresses hiring discrimination based on race, religion, or sex, the U.S. Equal Employment Opportunity Commission (EEOC) published the Enforcement Guidance on the Consideration of Arrest and Conviction Records in Employment Decisions in 2012 as an addition to Title VII of the Civil Rights Act.

 In general terms, the EEOC guidance requires employers not to rely on convictions and arrest records to make an employment decision and to conduct individualized assessments to afford candidates the chance to demonstrate that they shouldn’t be excluded based on more complete information or specific circumstances.